Other Common Names

 Females are fossorial or partly fossorial.
 They will often construct a cell within a rock pile or near the foundation of an old building.
 In much of the country there is one generation per year, possibly two in the south.

-The only other group of pompiline marked with this much ferruginous is Poecilopompilus
+The only other pompiline genus marked with this much ferruginous is Poecilopompilus

 Krombein, K.V.
 1979.
 Pompilidae, pp. 1523-1571.
 In Krombein, K.V., P.D.
 Hurd, Jr., D.R.
 Smith, and B.D.
 Burks, eds.
 Catalog of Hymenoptera in America North of Mexico.
 Vol. 2 Apocrita (Aculeata).
 Smithsonian Inst.
 Press, Washington, D.C.